 Always try to keep new books of checks and all canceled checks in a safe place, away from common areas of your residence, but not in your garage or a storage shed.

 Be aware of suspicious phone inquiries

 Notify your bank immediately if you receive a call from someone claiming to be from a financial institution that asks for your account information.
 Your financial institution will never ask you to verify your account numbers with them.

 Try not to use obvious or easily attainable information like your PIN number and destroy old ATM receipts as they may contain valuable account information on them.

 Destroy financial solicitations you receive in the mail

 If you decide you are not interested in a financial solicitation that you received in the mail, tear it up or shred it.
-This prevents someone from taking it from your garbage, filling it out, and having an account opened with your information.
+This prevents someone from taking it from your garbage, filling it out, and having an account open with your information.

 Keep track of incoming bills

-If your regular bills fail to reach you, contact the company and find out why.
+If your regular bills fail to reach you, contact the company, and find out why.
 Someone might have filled out a false change-of-address notice to divert your mail to another address.